 The junior postdoctoral fellowships are intended to support researchers who have only recently completed their PhD, in developing an independent, international research career.

-For the funding of a limited number of an additional postdoctoral fellowship, the FWO collaborates with Meise Botanical Garden.
+For the funding of an additional postdoctoral fellowship, the FWO collaborates with Meise Botanical Garden.

-For the postdoctoral fellowships call 2021, the Funds Suzanne Duchesne, managed by the King Baudouin Foundation offers an amount of € 70,000 in the form of special bench fees for selected postdoc researchers in oncology (Med4 panel).
+For the postdoctoral fellowships call 2022, the Fund Suzanne Duchesne, managed by the King Baudouin Foundation offers an amount of € 80,000 in the form of special bench fees for selected postdoc researchers in oncology (Med4 panel).